tofritz/tofritz.github.io/_posts/2020-03-04-learning-some-ruby.md

 ```

 In addition to the exercises from the `learn_ruby` repository, I solved the first three [Project Euler](https://projecteuler.net/) problems using Ruby.
+They are found in the practice-exercises folder of `example-work`.
 Here is the third:
 ```ruby
 def largest_prime_factor number
     if number < 1